imbraintl/onenest2/Documention/thedoc.md

 ⸻

-📄 Mummycare Partner Registration Form: Product Sellers
+📄 OneNest Partner Registration Form: Product Sellers

-Please complete the following form if you sell physical products and would like to register with the Mummycare App.
+Please complete the following form if you sell physical products and would like to register with the OneNest App.

 1. BUSINESS INFORMATION
 	•	Business Name: